 - Benefits are provided for all gender affirming surgical services which meet the criteria of the Premera HMO medical policy, including facility and anesthesia charges related to the surgery.
 Our medical policies are available from customer service, or at premera.com. - Gender-affirming surgery must be approved by Premera HMO ahead of time.
 See Prior Authorization for details. - Gender affirming surgery results in multiple charges for things like the facility and professional services.
-You may receive separate bills for each charge. - Hormone treatments are covered under the Prescription Drug benefit.
+You may receive separate bills for each charge.

-2 \$ What is covered?
-What is the limit? will I pay?
+2 Š \$ What is covered?
+What is the limit?
+What will I pay?
 In-network Out-of-network Office and clinic visits No limit See Professional Visits and Services Not covered Other professional services No limit Deductible, then 20% coinsurance Not covered Inpatient facility care No limit Deductible, then 20% coinsurance Not covered